xDweeb/AirBnB_clone/README.md

 ## Description

-Welcome to the AirBnB clone project!
+Welcome to the AirBnB clone project by [@xdweb](https://www.linkedin.com/in/xdweb) !
 This project is a simplified version of the popular Airbnb web application.
 It is developed using Python and aims to provide a command-line interface to manage various aspects of the application such as creating, updating, and deleting objects.
 This project serves as the foundation for building a fully functional web application.

 ## Command Interpreter